Ann-Renée Desbiens

 A Little More About Ann-Renée

-Getting into the Sport: Started skating at age 3 and playing organized hockey at age 5… Her four older siblings all played hockey but she stuck with it because being at the rink was the highlight of her day… Outside Interests: Majored in business at the University of Wisconsin… Has a Masters in Accounting… Would like to be an accountant for a professional sports team… Enjoys reading books, cooking, and outdoor activities such as hiking, canoeing, and fishing… Odds and Ends: Role model growing up was Patrick Roy because of his style and being unafraid to try something new… Favourite quote: “It’s a great day for hockey!” – Bob Johnson… Won a bronze medal with Quebec at the 2011 Canada Winter Games…
+Getting into the Sport: Started skating at age 3 and playing organized hockey at age 5… Her four older siblings all played hockey but she stuck with it because being at the rink was the highlight of her day… Didn’t want to be a goaltender, but as the youngest in the family she wasn’t given much of a choice; the same thing happened when she joined her first organized team… Outside Interests: Completed a Masters in Accounting in May 2019 at the University of Wisconsin-Madison… Would like to work in the administrative side of sport… Enjoys spending time with her dog Bamboo, doing puzzles, cooking, golfing, and road cycling… Odds and Ends: Current role models are women who have broken barriers in their respective sports, such as Billie Jean King, Serena Williams, Simone Biles, Caroline Ouellette, Manon Rhéaume… Favourite quote: “It’s a great day for hockey!” – Bob Johnson… Won a bronze medal with Quebec at the 2011 Canada Winter Games…

 Olympic Highlights